 Spectral approximation on metric graphs, on manifolds, and for systems of differential equations

-You will have the opportunity to learn about finite difference and finite element methods and to acquire programming skills which would transfer to engineering applications.
+The student will have the opportunity to learn about finite difference and finite element methods and to acquire programming skills which would transfer to engineering applications.
+A good calibre student will be encouraged in the last year to apply for an LMS postdoctoral mobility grant and an EPSRC postdoctoral fellowship.